-Analysis of the human COX2 promoter reveals an additional NFkB response element
+Analysis of the human COX2 promoter reveals an additional NF $\kappa$ B response element

-It has been shown that a single nucleotide can determine which co-factors are recruited to the NFkB response element (NRE) [33], and speculated that species specific differences in the COX2 production between mice and human could be caused by differences in the NRE element.
-The mouse COX2 (mCOX2) promoter was previously shown to contain only 1 functional NFκB response element (NRE; [16]), which is conserved among species (termed NRE1; Figure 2A).
-Thus we considered the hypothesis of different co-factor recruitment unlikely.
-Interestingly, alignment of the COX2 promoters for different species reveals that the second NRE (termed NRE2) present in humans, is conserved only among primates but not in other species such as rodents (Figure 2A).
-Chromatin immunoprecipitation experiments in human HEK293 and mouse MEF cells show that there is increased p65 bound to the two human NRE sites (Figure 2B) and to the single mouse NRE site (Figure 2C) upon stimulation with tumor necrosis factor alpha (TNFα).
-Therefore, we decided to determine whether the presence of the second, active, NRE element in the human promoter could be responsible for the species specific differences in COX2 regulation.
-We reason that the function of the two NREs in the human COX2 promoters can be revealed by examining the response of the promoters to increasing concentration of TNFα.
+It has been shown that a single nucleotide can determine which co-factors are recruited to the NF $\kappa$ B response element (NRE) [33], and speculated that species-specific differences in the COX2 production between mice and

+Fig. 2 Analysis of the human and mouse COX2 promoters. a Crossspecies sequence alignment of the COX2 promoters shows that the NRE1 is conserved among species analyzed, but the NRE2 (in red) is only observed among primates (including human) and absent in rodents (including mouse). b Chromatin immunoprecipitation analysis shows binding of p65 to both NREs on the hCOX2 promoter in HEK293 cells stimulated with TNF $\alpha$ (10 ng/ml).
+The products of the PCR reactions where run on an agarose gel and a representative picture from four independent experiments are shown. c Chromatin human could be caused by differences in the NRE element.
+The mouse COX2 (mCOX2) promoter was previously shown to contain only 1 functional NFkB response element (NRE: [16]), which is conserved among species (termed NRE1; Fig. 2a).
+Thus, we considered the hypothesis of different co-factor recruitment unlikely.
+Interestingly, alignment of the COX2 promoters for different species reveals that the second NRE (termed NRE2) present in humans is conserved only among primates but not in other species such as rodents (Fig. 2a).
+Chromatin immunoprecipitation experiments in human HEK293 and mouse MEF cells show that there is increased p65 bound to the two human NRE sites (Fig. 2b) and to the single mouse NRE site (Fig. 2c) upon stimulation with tumor necrosis factor alpha (TNF $\alpha$ ).
+Therefore, we decided to determine whether the presence of the second, active, NRE element in the human promoter could be responsible for the species-specific differences in COX2 regulation.
+We reason that the function of the two NREs in the human COX2 promoters can be revealed by examining the response of the promoters to increasing concentration of TNFa.